angusmillar/Deprecated-Pyro/README.md

 `Pyro.WebApi\App_Data\PyroApp.config`

 Both projects `Pyro.WebApi` and `Pyro.ConsoleServer`, when first run will create a database at the given ConnectionString.
-This will actually only occur when the first call is made to the FHIR API.
-So you can do a simple GET: http://yourdomain/fhir/Patient to trigger this to occur.
-Be patient as this first call will be slow as it must create all the database tables and populate the seed data before the call will return, roughly 4 to 5 min on my machine.
-All subsequent calls will be much faster.
+Be patient as the first time the application is run it must create all the database tables and populate them with seed data before it is ready to be used.
+This will take roughly 4 to 5 min.
+All subsequent startups still need to load the database schema which takes roughly 1 min.

 In general, you would only use `Pyro.Console` in your development environment and configure its connection strings and ServiceBaseURL to suit.
 You would then only configure the `Pyro.WebApi` connection strings and ServiceBaseURL to be for your production instance ready for deployment.